weechat/specs.weechat.org/specs/2023-005-relay-http-rest-api.md

 Body parameters:

+- `buffer_id` (integer, optional): buffer unique identifier (not to be confused with the buffer number, which is different)
 - `buffer` (string, optional, default: `core.weechat`): buffer name where the command is executed
 - `command` (string, **required**): command or text to send to the buffer